Michael Pocalyko

 Michael Nicholas Pocalyko (/poʊˈkælɪkoʊ/; born December 24, 1954) is an American businessman and writer.

-Pocalyko is the managing director and chief executive officer of Monticello Capital, a boutique investment bank in Chantilly, Virginia, specializing in high technology and green enterprises.
+Pocalyko is the managing director and chief executive officer of Monticello Capital, a boutique investment bank in Chantilly, Virginia, specializing in high tech and green enterprises.
 He is a Sarbanes-Oxley public company audit committee financial expert and corporate board audit committee chairman.
 His novel The Navigator, a literary financial thriller, was published in 2013 by Forge Books, an imprint of Macmillan Publishers.

-In March 2023, Pocalyko attracted media attention for his alleged involvement in the suicide of Eden Knight.
+In March 2023, Pocalyko attracted media attention for his involvement in the suicide of Eden Knight.